Opinion: Monitoring your teen on social media is healthy

 Kelly Ravenscraft is a chaplain in the Patient Relations Department at Sharp Grossmont Hospital.

-Sarah Saunders-Harbaugh, RN, BSN, is a clinical lead of the Emergency Department at Sharp Chula Vista Medical Center.
+Sarah Saunders-Harbaugh, RN, BSN, is the manager of acute care at Sharp Chula Vista Medical Center.

 Andy York is a supply chain services manager at Sharp Rees-Stealy.